unicornlaunching/CodingStarterPack/Lab1.md

 print("---------------------------")

-# imagine making a grocery list. this is how we'd create a grocery list
+# imagine making a grocery list. this is how we'd create a grocery list.
+This is called creating an array
 grocery_list = ["apples", "bears", "coranges", "dblueberries"]

 # creating a list isn't the same thing as showing it to the user, feel me?
 This is how you print the contents of value position zero